Cumulo-pro/cumulo-block-explorer/docs/limonata-missed-proposals.md

 | 6 | Pubkey maps to `cosmosvaloper1tyrumv6...symu` | Staking API | ✓ Public |
 | 7 | `cosmosvaloper1tyrumv6...symu` and `cosmosvaloper1lv8dr4d...frgfgrs` monikers | Staking API | ✓ Public |

-**Conclusion:** every step in this chain uses publicly accessible RPC endpoints and is independently reproducible by anyone — no data from the collector or `data.json` was used in this verification.
+**Conclusion:** every step in this chain uses publicly accessible RPC endpoints and is independently reproducible by anyone, no data from the collector or `data.json` was used in this verification.

 ---